patxibocos/patxibocos.github.io/_posts/2019-4-27-intro-to-higher-kinded-types-in-haskell.md

 This function receives a String and in this simple case, if it is equals to "haskell" then returns a Maybe value with a User, and Nothing value otherwise.

-So now we are going to define a new function which will receive a String and then look for an optional User and returns it age in case it exists.
+So now we are going to define a new function which will receive a String and then look for an optional User and return its age in case the user exists.
 This function will basically use the previous one and then obtain user's age if it exists.
 We could think on doing this:

 ```
 ageForUser :: String -> Maybe Int